 ~ Charles Spurgeon

-We must have a vibrant faith and obvious love for the Lord before we can truly share it with others.
-Spending time with Him in prayer and in His Word are the most important things we can do.
+Spending time with Him in prayer and His Word are the most important things we can do.
 The reminder that God is sovereign and that I cannot do anything to save anyone but just be faithful to share His truth with those around me is a very comforting truth.

-When our lives reflect the truth of the message we are proclaiming that message is more likely to be understood.
-Our lives need to be a living testimony of the hope that is in us.
+When our lives reflect the truth of the message, we are proclaiming that message is more likely to be understood.
+Our lives should be a living testimony of the hope that is in us.

 May we be bold witnesses to the lost world around us and pray for opportunities to share our faith with others.
 Witness together as a family and pray daily for your lost family and friends.
 Reach out with hospitality to the lost world around you.
 Plan, pray and act!